-Accessory Dwelling Units are also known as a mother-in-law suites, carriage houses, garage apartments.
+Accessory Dwelling Units are also known as a mother-in-law suites, carriage houses, or garage apartments.
 These are defined as "a second dwelling either within or added to an existing single-family home, or in a separate accessory structure on the same property as the main home, for use as a complete, independent living facility..."
-Even if access between the main dwelling is provided, any space in a structure with a separate cooking area, separate bathroom, and separate exterior entrance is considered an ADU.

 General requirements for ADUs

 - Allowed as an accessory use to a single-family detached home

 - Permitted in residential or mixed-use zoning districts (check the City's Zoning Map to verify zoning for a specific property)

 - The ADU must be subordinate in size to the main home (50% or less of the finished floor area of the principal dwelling)

 - One additional off-street parking space needs to be provided for the ADU

 - The property owner must occupy either the principal or accessory dwelling unit and they cannot be leased or rented for tenancies of less than 30 days.